 SS-Panzergrenadier-Regiment 23 Norge

 The surrvivers of 11.SS-Freiwilligen-Panzergrenadier-Division Nordland, under command of SS-Brigadeführer Dr Gustav Krukenberg, held out against overwhelming odds when trapped in Berlin.
 On April 30 1945 they were issued that those who could were to break out to the west.
 Several small groups managed to reach the Americans at Charlottenburg, but many more did not, among them the 3.Kompanie (Swedish) of SS-Panzer-Aufklärungs-Abteilung 11 who fought a desperate and ultimately useless battle to escape the surrounding Soviets.
 The few Grenadiers of the Nordland who surrendered to the Red Army were sent eastward, most never to be seen again.
 The break out from the Reich Chancellery and Führerbunker started at 23:00 hours on May 1 1945.
-Top image: Vehicle of SS-Panzergrenadier-Regiment 23 Norge, Oberwallstraße, Berlin in July 1945.
-Bottom image: Schwimmwagens of SS-Division Nordland.
+Top image: vehicle of SS-Panzergrenadier-Regiment 23 Norge at Oberwallstraße in Berlin.
+The photograph is taken in early May 1945 by the American William Vandivert who was the first Western photojournalist on the scene after the battle for Berlin ended.
+His photos speak of death and destruction.
+William Vandivert found almost every famous building in Berlin a shambles.
+LIFE photo archive.
+Fair use.
+Bottom image: VW Schwimmwagens of SS-Division Nordland.
 One with the tactical marking of (motorized) divisional HQs.
 The photograph is taken at Gendarmenmarkt in Berlin-Mitte in July 1945 with the Deutscher Dom in the background.
 Public domain.